asmasonomics/asmasonomics.github.io/courses/2024-03-22_BABS4_Biochem_DataWorkshop4.markdown

 ---
 layout: page
-permalink: /courses/BABS4_Biochem_DataWorkshop3_March2024
+permalink: /courses/BABS4_Biochem_DataWorkshop4_March2024
 ---

 ![BABS4 banner](/assets/images/babs4_banner.jpg){:class="img-responsive"}

-<span style="font-size:1.6em;">**BABS4 - Data Workshop 3**</span><br/>
+<span style="font-size:1.6em;">**BABS4 - Data Workshop 4**</span><br/>

 <p align="justify">
-Welcome to Data Workshop 3!<br/>
+Welcome to Data Workshop 4!<br/>
-This is the first of two RNAseq workshops as part of the BABS4 (66I) "Gene expression and biochemical interactions strand".
-If you're from the future and are completing Workshop 4,  <a href="https://asmasonomics.github.io/courses/BABS4_Biochem_DataWorkshop4_March2024">please follow this link to the correct material</a>.<br/>
+This is the second of two RNAseq workshops as part of the BABS4 (66I) "Gene expression and biochemical interactions strand".
+This material carries on directly from the material in workshop 3.
+If you need to re-do any of that workshop, or just need to refresh your memory, <a href="https://asmasonomics.github.io/courses/BABS4_Biochem_DataWorkshop3_March2024">please follow this link to the previous material</a>.<br/>
-The material below will cover many of the R commands needed to fully analyse these data.
-If you're feeling a bit rusty, <a href="https://3mmarand.github.io/R4BABS/r4babs4/week-1/workshop.html">please consult Emma's material from the BABS4 core data workshop in week 1</a>.<br/>
 <br/>
 </p>

+THIS IS A SKELETON - NOT FOR USE

 ### Introduction
 <p align="justify">